International Travel

 4. Consider the UO loaner laptop and device program.

-Employees traveling to sanctioned or embargoed countries are strongly encouraged to participate in the UO's loaner laptop and device program coordinated by Information Security.
+Employees traveling to sanctioned or embargoed countries are strongly encouraged to participate in the UO's loaner laptop and device program coordinated by Information Security and submit a loaner laptop request.
 Travel to these countries presents a high risk of having information on the equipment breached and the device used as a vector to get into the university network upon return.

 5. Consider payroll implications if you would be out of the country for longer than 90 days.